-Exclusive - WeWork considers dramatic valuation cut in IPO
+Exclusive: WeWork considers dramatic valuation cut in IPO

-Were the We Company to press on with the IPO at such a low valuation, it would represent a major turning point in the venture capital industry's growth over the last decade, that has led to the rise of startups such as Uber Technologies Inc, Snap Inc and Airbnb Inc.
+Were the We Company to press on with the IPO at such a low valuation, it would represent a major turning point in the venture capital industry's growth over the last decade, which has led to the rise of startups such as Uber Technologies Inc, Snap Inc and Airbnb Inc.

-It could mean that the We Company would be valued less than the $12.8 billion in equity it has raised since it was founded in 2010, according to data provider Crunchbase.
-And it would represent a major blow to its biggest backer, Japan's SoftBank Group Corp, at a time it is trying to amass $108 billion from investors for its second Vision Fund.
+It would mean that the We Company would be valued at less than the $12.8 billion in equity it has raised since it was founded in 2010, according to data provider Crunchbase.
+And it would be a blow to its biggest backer, Japan's SoftBank Group Corp, at a time it is trying to amass $108 billion from investors for its second Vision Fund.

 The sources cautioned that no decision has been made and asked not to be identified because the matter is confidential.
 WeWork and SoftBank did not immediately respond to requests for comment.

-Investors have expressed concerns about the U.S. office-sharing start-up's business model, which relies on a mix of long-term liabilities and short-term revenue, raising questions about how it would weather an economic downturn.
+The We Company is under pressure to proceed with the IPO, despite the big valuation drop, to secure funding for its operations.
 It rents out workspace to clients under short-term contracts, even though it pays rent for them itself under long-term leases.

 The We Company's deliberations indicate it does not feel confident that the corporate governance changes it unveiled on Friday, slightly loosening CEO and co-founder Adam Neumann's grip on the company, will be enough to woo investors concerned about its lack of a path to profitability.

 The WeWork brand is strongly tied to Neumann, a flamboyant, freewheeling 40-year-old Israel-born entrepreneur who has said that the We Company's mission is "to elevate the world's consciousness."
-His wife Rebecca serves as the We Company's chief brand officer and is a powerful figure inside the company.
+His wife, Rebekah Neumann, serves as the chief brand officer and is a powerful figure inside the company.

 The We Company's corporate governance changes are largely symbolic, aimed at showing the We Company is listening to investors after being forced to slash its IPO price expectations, corporate governance experts said.
 Last month, it was considering an IPO valuation of around $20 billion.